 Do not park your bicycle unless you secure it to a fixed object with a bike lock that resists bolt cutters and saws.
-For an e-bike, lock the battery in place and remove the controller, if applicable.

-Register your bicycle online (see section Register your bike).
+For an e-bike, lock the battery in place and remove the remote/display, if applicable.
+Register your bicycle online (see section Register your bike on page iv.
 Record the serial number in this manual and put the manual in a safe location.